 |ARE CBD OIL UK VAPE STORES LEGAL?||Much confusion still exists around the legality of CBD vape stores in the UK.
 Police have issued warrants in several instances to seize products, though store owners claim 100% legality.
 Currently, no arrests have been made (at least that we are aware of) for infractions under the Misuse of Drugs Act.|

-Several reputable media outlets in the UK reported throughout 2018 that medicinal cannabis – including CBD oil – would be attainable by prescription later in the year (autumn 2018).
+Several reputable media outlets in the UK reported in previous months that medicinal cannabis – including CBD oil – would be attainable by prescription throughout 2019.
 Indeed, new legislation has passed that allows specialist doctors (not General Practitioners) to legally prescribe medicinal cannabis (including both THC and CBD products) to patients who need it.

 The legislation had been a long time coning, particularly after Home Secretary Sajid Javid made the decision to relax previous legislation (which has existed since 1971) under the Misuse of Drugs Act.